rlipsc/polymorph/README.md

 # end up with something like this:
 [9, 1, 7, 2, 8, 3, 6, 0, 5, 4]
 # As this system iterates, it's skipping about in memory and the cache
-# can't be effectively used.
+# can't be as effectively used.
 ```

 This kind of 'system churn' can dramatically affect the performance of systems by reducing the chance of data being in the CPU cache, causing many long trips to main memory.
 Each system has a unique "indirection window" to the underlying component storage based on the order of updates.

-One solution is to simply not change components often and maintain bulk entity creation/deletion.
-However, it can often be useful to take advantage of the dynamic qualities of run time composition in designs.
+One solution is to simply not change components often and maintain bulk entity creation/deletion, or to design systems that undergo churn to work with smaller data sets that fit within cache, if possible.
+However, it can often be useful to take advantage of the dynamic qualities of run time composition in designs with large amounts of data.

 Two tools that can help when performance sensitive systems often reorder their execution: